-Steve Gruber is an associate with Neugeboren O’Dowd PC and is a patent attorney registered to practice before the United State Patent and Trademark Office and to practice law in Colorado.
+Steve Gruber is a Partner with Neugeboren O’Dowd PC and is a patent attorney registered to practice before the United State Patent and Trademark Office and to practice law in Colorado.

-Steve is a mountaineer and former Division I golfer and team captain.
+Steve is a mountaineer and former Division 1 golfer and team captain.